nludban/rpi-pico-psst/README.md

 IRQ) the transmit program to begin its frame.
 Fine timing uses the local processor clock - both receive and transmit programs count 8 clocks per bit.
-Mixing picos using 125 and 133 MHz may(*) just work as they stay within 1/4 bit width of each other within the critical period of each frame.
+Mixing picos using 125 and 133 MHz should[^1] just work as they stay within 1/4 bit width of each other within the critical period of each frame.

 The serial data word width is 30 bits, chosen because it yields just